-The Bayern Munich-bound striker scored in either half to secure the honour of being the Bundesliga's top scorer this season as Jurgen Klopp's men received a timely boost ahead of their Berlin showdown against the champions next week.
+The Bayern Munich-bound striker scored in either half to secure the honor of being the Bundesliga's top scorer this season as Jurgen Klopp's men received a timely boost ahead of their Berlin showdown against the champion next week.

 Lewandowski opened the scoring in the capital on Saturday and Milos Jojic's superb effort put Dortmund 2-0 up before the interval.

-A stunning free-kick from Lewandowski nine minutes from time put Dortmund firmly in command and Henrikh Mkhitaryan added the gloss to give them a measure of revenge against a Hertha side who claimed a 2-1 win at Signal Iduna Park in December.
+A stunning free kick from Lewandowski nine minutes from time put the visiting side firmly in command and Henrikh Mkhitaryan added the gloss to give the club a measure of revenge against a Hertha side which claimed a 2-1 win at Signal Iduna Park in December.

-Adrian Ramos was on target for Hertha that day, but the forward was left on the bench until the last 25 minutes for the hosts, scuppering his chances of finishing as the division's leading scorer.
+Adrian Ramos was on target for Hertha that day, but the forward was left on the bench until the last 25 minutes for the home side, scuppering his chances of finishing as the division's leading scorer.

-The 16-goal Colombian was said to be suffering from a cold but the decision may have highlighted the home side's reluctance to play the 28-year-old against his future employers.
+The 16-goal Colombian was said to be suffering from a cold but the decision may have highlighted the home side's reluctance to play the 28-year-old against his future employer.